dominiksinsaarland/Evidence_Historical_Mind_Perceptions_Natural_Language/README.md

-# What is (and was) a Person?
+# Replication Package: What is (and was) a Person?
 Evidence on Historical Mind Perceptions from Natural Language

 This github repo contains the reproduction package for our paper about [evidence on historical mind perceptions from natural language](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3959847).